thisirs/scratch-message/README.md

 ## Configuration

-You can customize `scratch-message-function` that is called to insert a message.
-This function should use `scratch-message-insert` that is responsible for the actual inserting.
+By default, a collection of famous quotes stored in `scratch-message-quotes` are displayed.
+More generally, you can customize the variable `scratch-message-function` that is called to insert or change a quote.
+This function should call `scratch-message-insert` that is responsible for the actual inserting.